crejk/cinema/README.md

 ### board module
 > Responsible for displaying 10 recently released movies

-Listens to the events in order to update the view of movies.
+Listens to the events in order to update the view of movies.<br>
 The board service is idempotent, enabling us to achieve exactly-once processing.